-I extend my sincere thanks to those parties who have helped with the Company's financing during the year, many of whom have been supportive even during the time the Company was endeavouring to regain title to its project.
-Many Board members and loyal executive staff members have applied significant time on behalf of the Company without being paid accordingly.
+Again, I extend my sincere thanks to those parties that have helped with funding the Company during the past year.
+As in previous years the Company's Board Members and Executive Staff Members have applied significant time on behalf of the Company without being paid accordingly.
 For this I am extremely grateful.